mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

   <tr>
    <td colspan="2" >Purpose:
 <p>
-Tell the recogniser to switch to a new operating mode, e.g. switch from calibration to testing.
+Tell the decoder to switch to a new operating mode, e.g. switch from calibration to testing.
 <p>
-Currently, we have the following operating modes for the recogniser:
+Currently, we have the following operating modes for the decoder:
 <ul>

 <li>Calibration.supervised - calibration with user target instruction.